 Some top food experiences are expected like eating Sushi in Tokyo and Margherita Pizza in Naples.
 Others are more obscure with lesser-known foods highlighted in remote, less-traveled countries.
 For example, the guide features Momos in Nepal and Lahoh in Yemen.

-Regardless of the location, Lonely Planet has insured that a common thread of authenticity exists among the destinations, foods and cultures.
+Regardless of the location, Lonely Planet has ensured that a common thread of authenticity exists among the destinations, foods and cultures.

 We were excited when Lonely Planet approached us about a collaboration.